Confluences of the Painleve equations, Cherednik algebras and q-Askey scheme: Notation and background on the Cherednik algebra of type

-In \cite{K1} Koornwinder defined an embedding of the Zhedanov algebra, also known as Askey Wilson algebra $AW(3)$, into the Cherednik algebra $\mathcal H$ of type $\check{C_1}C_1$.
+In \cite{K1} Koornwinder defined an embedding of the central extension of the Zhedanov algebra $\mathcal Z(\mathcal C_0)$, into the Cherednik algebra $\mathcal H$ of type $\check{C_1}C_1$.
 This result was then generalised to the universal Askey--Wilson algebra defined in \cite{Ter} in \cite{Ter1}.
-Let us recall here the main definitions and facts.